ChicoState/UX-BlueConnect/phaseII/README.md

 ## Introduction

-After establishing a connection in Phase I the main goal of Phase II was getting multiple connections.
+After establishing a connection in Sprint I the main goal of Sprint II was getting multiple connections.
+For Phase II a cognitive walkthrough will be done on a wireframe with the intentions of showing how a user can get multiple connections to the application.

 ## Methods